 Probation officers typically hold a related bachelor's degree in psychology, criminal justice or social work.
 Probation officers with a background in social psychology can develop effective treatment and counseling plans for offenders to understand how different environments influence human behavior.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for probation officers are expected to decline by 1% between 2012 and 2022 (www.bls.gov).
-As of May 2013, probation officers earned an average wage of $52,910 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for probation officers are expected to increase by 4% between 2014 and 2024 (www.bls.gov).
+As of May 2015, probation officers and correctional treatment specialists earned an average wage of $54,080 per year.

 Market researchers gather and analyze consumer information for organizations to help them make informed decisions.
 Researchers use methods, such as focus groups and surveys, to decide what products and services the public may want.
 These researchers may also examine competitors' prices, analyze demographic information and identify factors that impact product demand.